backdrop-contrib/views_json/README.md

 ## Known Issues

-- The Simile/Exhibit and JqGrid output format hasn't been fully tested.
+- The Simile/Exhibit and JqGrid output formats havn't been fully tested.
 It's not guaranteed that they work properly.
 - Not all setting combinations have been tested.